Mayo Clinic physician performing a head and neck transoral surgery

 Overview

-Mayo Clinic in Arizona offers a one-year fellowship in Advanced Head and Neck Microvascular and Reconstructive Surgery in a high-volume, high-acuity and quaternary health care facility.
+Mayo Clinic in Arizona offers a one-year fellowship in Advanced Head and Neck Microvascular and Reconstructive Surgery in a high-volume, high-acuity, and quaternary healthcare facility.

 This fellowship focuses on the state of the art microvascular head and neck reconstructive surgery and maxillomandibular reconstructive and rehabilitative techniques.
 It is unique with a high volume of microvascular surgical cases and a high volume of Transoral Laser Microsurgery cancer resections.
-These two surgical techniques defined state of the art head and neck cancer surgery in 2009.
+These two surgical techniques defined state-of-the-art head and neck cancer surgery in 2009.

 Program history